 - Stomach problems

 These are not necessarily life-threatening, but they can make it very hard to kick the habit if they are severe.
 Going through a detoxification program might not be necessary.
 However, if you are using other substances or have tried quitting marijuana before and have failed, it would be wise to go to a facility and get professional help.
-Many residential treatments offer in-house detoxification services.
+Many residential treatments offer in-house detox services.

 Outpatient vs. Inpatient Rehabilitation